Surveillance Technique Check

 Private investigator surveillance techniques in an urban setting should take in consideration modes of transportation.
 Cars, public transit, Uber, or walking may be used while tracking a subject.
 It’s unpredictable how a subject will get to his final destination.
 It’s even possible he will bike.

 Urban surveillance and blending in is much easier in the city compared to the country.
 Cars line city streets, so it’s not unusual for a car to park on the street for hours.
 However, finding a parking space with a good vantage point may prove difficult.

 On the plus side, it’s easier to get out of the car and walk the street.
 It’s not unusual to have a camera in an urban setting.
 To an alert neighbor, the private investigator will likely look like a tourist.

 However, traffic and crowds are a drawback in an urban setting.
 The best urban surveillance require quick thinking because it’s easy to lose the subject in a crowd.
 It’s also harder to follow a car in an urban setting where there is so much traffic.

 No matter where you are watching a subject, flexibility is important.
 A good private investigator expects the unexpected.
 He needs to make changes to his plan at a moment’s notice.

 Also, a private investigator should have a good understanding of who they are watching.
 Public records searches and social media investigations give a PI clues into the subjects habits, patterns, and schedule.
 This information cuts down on surveillance time.

-Surveillance takes time, skill, flexibility, a keen eye, and attentiveness to the law.
+Great surveillance techniques take time, skill, flexibility, a keen eye, and attentiveness to the law.
 An investigator is making decisions with little notice, and need to do so in a covert way.
 One wrong move by an unskilled person can break your case.
-That’s why you need to plan for surveillance and adapt to the rural or urban setting.
+That’s why you need to plan out your private investigator surveillance techniques, and adapt those techniques to rural or urban settings.